-For example, your state might specify the maximum amount of security deposit you charge tenants, or what terms you must include in your lease.
+For example, your state's law might specify the maximum amount of security deposit you charge tenants, or what terms you must include in your lease.
 Your local zoning rules might limit how your home is used (such as by prohibiting your renter from running a business in your residential neighborhood).
-Local rent control rules may additionally apply.
+Local rent control rules might additionally apply.

 The Landlords and Rental Property area of Nolo.com is a good place to start, especially the section on state landlord-tenant laws.
 Some state laws exempt landlords who rent out only one or two properties, so be sure you understand whether a particular law applies to your situation.

 If you're completely new to landlording, see Nolo's First-Time Landlord book.
 You can consult with a local attorney for more information on what rental restrictions apply to your home.

 If you are upset because your development restricts or prohibits renting your unit, remember that when you purchased in the development, you agreed to abide by all its rules and regulations.
 Meeting with your HOA can help you better understand the reasons behind the rules, which often include the following.